amushtaev/gatsby-starter-netlify-cms/src/pages/blog/guide-to-facebook-collection-ads.md

 ## Collect Everything about Your Offer in One Ad

 When it comes to Facebook ads, a Collection is a great method to achieve your marketing objectives by walking people through your sales funnel.
 Thanks to Facebook Collections, you can let users meet your business, look through your products, and go to your website or app to make a purchase or finish any other conversion.

 If you need high-quality video content for your Collections, we’re ready to help.

+<figure class="wp-block-video aligncenter"><video controls autoplay="autoplay" loop="loop" width="640" height="360"src="https://video.softcube.com/media/4a114899d95f84d84473ce50ee8a22a1.mp4"></video></figure>

 The video ad above was made by Softcube artificial intelligence.

-If you like it, don’t hesitate to test [Softcube artificial intelligence](http://softcube.com) now.
+If you like it, don’t hesitate to test [Softcube artificial intelligence](https://softcube.com) now.